MFA Resources & Writing Consultation Services

 * If phone/video/email does not accommodate you best as a means of communication, please be in touch and we can work together to find a method that is most accessible to you.

-* When spots become limited, preference will be given to writers whose identities are underrepresented in the literary community.
+* When spots become limited, preference will be given to writers whose identities are underrepresented in the literary community and beyond.

 Now Offering:

 We will schedule a 60-min phone call or video chat to discuss all the questions you may have about your writing career.
-We can chat about my publishing experience, creative writing tips, or about the MFA.
-I’m happy to share about my MFA application process: how to get started, how to look for programs that are best-fits for you, what makes a writing sample or personal statement competitive, time management during the application process, what is in a fully funded MFA offer—any burning questions of yours at all.
+We can chat about publishing opportunities, creative writing craft, writer’s life, or about the MFA.
+I’m happy to share about my MFA application process: how to get started, how to look for programs that are best-fits for you, what makes a writing sample or personal statement competitive, time management during the application process, what is in a fully funded MFA offer, etc.

-Live Consultation Session: Creative Writing, Cover Letter, Personal Statement, or Critical Essay ($55/hour)
+Live Consultation Session w/0 Notes: Creative Writing, Cover Letter, Personal Statement, or Critical Essay ($70/hour)

 Open for all needing professional feedback.
 Similar to a writing center tutoring session, we will schedule a one-hour phone call or video chat for poetry, fiction, nonfiction, cover letter, personal statement, grant proposal, college essay, or critical essay workshop.
-Zoom or Google Meet with screen-sharing capacity is preferred to maximize the consultation experience.
+Zoom or Google Meet with screen-share capacity is preferred to maximize the consultation experience.
 You are welcome to send me a draft at least 12 hours ahead of the session or come with just ideas for brainstorming.
-I will review the manuscript prior to meeting and be ready to discuss it with you in any direction helpful for you.
+I will review the manuscript prior to our meeting and be ready to workshop it in any direction helpful for you.

-Draft page limits are up to 4 double-spaced pages of cover letter or personal statement OR up to 12 pages of creative or critical analysis writing.
+Draft page limits are up to 4 pages for cover letters or personal statements, OR up to 10 pages of poetry, OR up to 15 pages of prose or critical essay.
 Double-spaced for prose.
 Single-spaced for poetry, with each new poem beginning on a new page.
-Send document as a Word doc or Google doc.
+Send document as a Word doc, PDF, or Google doc.
 Please check accuracy of formatting (line break, white space, etc.) prior to sending.

-In addition to what the Live Consultation Session offers above, which is an hour of live one-on-one workshop for your manuscript, I will provide moderate marginal notes on your manuscript prior to our meeting, which may include line edits, side comments, light proofreading, and reading recommendations inspired by your work.
+In addition to what the Live Consultation Session offers above, which is 1 hour of live one-on-one workshop for your manuscript, I will dedicate another hour prior to workshop to carefully review your manuscript and provide moderate marginal notes, which may include line edits, side comments, light proofreading, and reading recommendations inspired by your work.
 I will be happy to elaborate on my notes during the meeting.
 This consultation method, which was developed based on a dear client’ request, has proven to nurture the most engaged conversations for clients’ work.

-Draft page limits are up to 4 double-spaced pages of personal statement OR up to 10 pages of creative or critical writing.
+Draft page limits are up to 4 pages for cover letters or personal statements, OR up to 10 pages of poetry, OR up to 15 pages of prose or critical essay.
 Additional pages can be added at $10/page.
 Double-spaced for prose.
 Single-spaced for poetry, with each new poem beginning on a new page.
 Send document as a PDF.
 Please check accuracy of formatting (line break, white space, etc.) prior to sending.

 *My default feedback format is writing on your manuscript digitally on Goodnotes, which will return to you as a vibrantly annotated PDF.
 If you prefer Google Doc or Word Doc comments, sure!
 Feel free to indicate so in your request.